Haskell Indian Nations University: History

-In 1887, the school was renamed as Haskell Institute in honor of Dudley Haskell, the U.S. representative from Kansas's 2nd district who had gained getting the school built in Lawrence.
+In 1887, the school was renamed "Haskell Institute" in honor of Dudley Haskell, the U.S. representative from Kansas's 2nd district who achieved having the school built in Lawrence.

-In 1889 Charles T. Meserve was appointed as the fifth superintendent in Haskell's five-year history.
+In 1889, Charles T. Meserve was appointed as the fifth superintendent in Haskell's five-year history.
 His discharge of many employees (including the principal teacher) brought criticism from the president of the National Education Association.
 Students reacted to his harsh treatment by sending four protesting petitions to the BIA in Washington, DC.
 A Special Indian Agent, appointed to investigate the incident, whitewashed the whole situation.

 In the early 20th century, Haskell continued to evolve while operated by the federal government.
 It added classes for upper grades, and in 1927 received accreditation as a Kansas high school.
 By 1935 it was classified as a vocational-technical school.

 From the 1900s through the 1930s, Haskell became famous for its football teams.
-In competition with teams from colleges such as Harvard, Yale and Brown, Haskell was known as the "Powerhouse of the West".
+In competition with teams from colleges such as Harvard, Yale, and Brown, Haskell was known as the "Powerhouse of the West".
+From 1902 to 1919, Haskell won five of eleven games played against the University of Texas.

 During the 1960s, Native Americans organized to assert their cultures and work to realign the relationships between federally recognized tribes and the federal government.
 Among the areas they wanted to change was education of their children.
 They wanted more from the schools.
 They were encouraged by the civil rights movement of African Americans to press for fulfillment of treaty conditions.
 At Haskell, students and activists wanted to reconfigure the school's pedagogical approach to better serve Indian country and Alaska Native communities.
 In 1965, Haskell graduated its last high school class.

-Two years later, with more curriculum development, the school in 1967 was renamed as Haskell Indian Junior College, able to award associate degrees and certificates in special skills programs.
-Wallace Galluzzi (1926-1984) was president of Haskell Indian Junior College (later Haskell Indian Nations University, previously Haskell Institute) in Lawrence, Kansas from 1969 to 1981.
+Two years later, with more curriculum development, the school in 1967 was renamed as "Haskell Indian Junior College", able to award associate degrees and certificates in special skills programs.
+Wallace Galluzzi (1926–1984) was president of Haskell Indian Junior College (later Haskell Indian Nations University, previously Haskell Institute) in Lawrence, Kansas from 1969 to 1981.
 By the late 1980s, planning began to develop the institution as a four-year, bachelor-degree granting university.